laryakan/valheim-server-status/README.md

 - in **./setup**, go in service menu, option **20**
 - activate the Valheim-server.service with option **6** -> this will create a service bond to our custom_launcher
 - then activate the vss.http.service with option **7**
-> Once done, your Valheim server should be running as it was, but this time with a launcher piped on our logs-filter
+> Once done, your Valheim server should be running as it was, but this time with a launcher piped on our log-filter
 > you can now set your Discord webhook as described below

 ### Discord Valheim Server Status
 ![discord-status](https://github.com/laryakan/valheim-server-status/raw/main/screenshots/vss-discord-status.JPG?raw=true)![discord-logs](https://github.com/laryakan/valheim-server-status/raw/main/screenshots/vss-discord-logs.JPG?raw=true)
-- If you want to have info like online player and incoming new features, you absolutely need to use the logs filter to manage logs
+- If you want to have info like online player and incoming new features, you absolutely need to use the log filter to manage logs
 - Go to Discord, create a webhook [How to ?](https://help.dashe.io/en/articles/2521940-how-to-create-a-discord-webhook-url) and enable developer mode [How to ?](https://www.followchain.org/copy-message-id-discord/)
 - Copy your webhook URL (containing webhook id and webhook token)
 - Go into the **./setup**, then option **4**